pulkin/openmx-hks/README.md

      the Hartree potential, the Fermi level, the crystal structure and more;
    - capable of changing and copying the Fermi level;
    - shift the Hamiltonian by a constant;
-   - save the Hamiltonian and the overlap matrices into a mat file;
+   - save the Hamiltonian and the overlap matrices into a mat or json file;

 ## Downloading and compiling